Retained Objects from Surgery

 A Focused Attorney

-Bigger law firms may handle hundreds of clients at once in a wide range of legal practice areas, but our lawyers are intentionally selective about the cases we take on and are solely focused on personal injury and medical malpractice law.
+Bigger law firms may handle hundreds of clients at once in a wide range of legal practice areas, but Josh Silverman is intentionally selective about the cases he takes on and is solely focused on personal injury and medical malpractice law.
 This approach allows us to provide personalized and knowledgeable representation to each of our clients.

 Network of Experts